 Join OCHIN’s Patient Engagement Panel, or PEP, to share your unique patient perspective and help shape primary care research and improvement programs.

-Project and proposal consults between meetings may be in person, by video, phone, or email.
-Consult invitations are sent to PEP members on an as needed basis.
+Project and proposal consultations between meetings may be by video, phone, or email.
+Consultation invitations are sent to PEP members on an as needed basis.

-Many consults include payment or a gift card to thank you for your time taking part.
+Many consultations include payment or a gift card to thank you for your time taking part.

 MEET THE PEP